 - Guide you in changing your thoughts in order to change your emotions in order to change your pain experience

-- Train you to challenge your thought distortions in order to change your thought patterns, perspective, emotions and pain experience
+- Train you to challenge your thought distortions to change your thought patterns, perspective, emotions and pain experience